-Equality, far-sightedness, being different and belief in their children －these popular cartoon character dads can teach a lesson or two on how to be a super-dad
+Equality, far-sightedness, being different, and belief in their children.
+These popular cartoon character dads can teach a lesson or two on how to be a super-dad.
+Read on

 Cartoon or animated characters not only capture the imagination of the young minds but are also loved by adults.
 A good source of entertainment, animated characters teach children about important life lessons.
 Adults can also derive some much-needed learning from cartoons, as some memorable characters have shown us time and again.